Noise-Resilient Group Testing: Limitations and Constructions: Negative Results

-The above lemma (proved in in Appendix~\ref{app:distance}) gives a trade-off between the tolerable error in the measurements versus the reconstruction error.
-In particular, for unique decoding to be possible one can only guarantee resiliency against up to $O(1/d)$ fraction of errors in the measurement.
-On the other hand, tolerance against a constant fraction of errors would make an ambiguity of order $\Omega(d)$ in the decoding inevitable.
-Another trade-off is given by the following lemma (proved in Appendix~\ref{app:falseNeg}):
+The above lemma gives a trade-off between the tolerable error in the measurements versus the reconstruction error.
+In particular, for unique decoding to be possible (i.e., $e'_0 = e'_1 = 0$) one can only guarantee resiliency against up to $O(1/d)$ fraction of errors in the measurement.
+On the other hand, tolerance against a constant fraction of errors (i.e., $e_0 = \Omega(m)$ or $e_1 = \Omega(m)$) would make an ambiguity of order $\Omega(d)$ in the decoding inevitable, irrespective of the number of measurements.

+As discussed in the introduction, for most applications it is desirable to have a one-sided error in reconstruction, in which case the support of the reconstruction outcome $\hat{x}$ is required to contain the support of the original vector $x$ being measured, and be possibly larger by up to $O(d)$ positions.
+Moreover, such schemes can be used in \emph{trivial two-stage} schemes as defined in \cite{ref:Kni95}.

+The trade-off given by the following lemma only focuses on false negatives and is thus useful for trivial two-stage schemes: